-Pays up to $50,000 EXTRA for common carrier accidents – If you suffer a loss when traveling on a commercial airplane, bus, train or other common carrier, the plan pays an extra amount equal to 50% of your benefit (up to $50,000).
+Pays up to $50,000 EXTRA for common carrier accidents – If you or your insured dependent suffer a loss when traveling on a commercial airplane, bus, train or other common carrier, the plan pays an extra amount equal to 50% of your benefit (up to $50,000).

 Pays up to $40,000 EXTRA for safe driving – The AOPA Accidental Death and Dismemberment Insurance Plan pays up to an additional $40,000 (or 15% of your full benefit amount, whichever is less) if you or a dependent die in an auto accident with seatbelt and airbag usage.
 If only a seatbelt is used, the Plan pays an extra $25,000 (or 10% of the full benefit amount).
 The extra benefit is paid in addition to any other benefit.